thomasduft/testr/README.md

 testR validate [test-case-id] [options]

 Options:
-  -i|--input-directory <DIR>    The input directory where the Test Case definition is located. (default: .)
+  -i|--input-directory    The input directory where the Test Case definition is located. (default: .)
 ```

 ## License